A common origin of multi-messenger spectral anomaly of galactic cosmic rays: Model Methodology

-where $\rm Q(\vec{r}, p, t)$ describes the distribution of sources, $\rm \vec{V}_{c}$ represents the convection velocity, $\rm D_{xx}$ denotes the spatial diffusion coefficient, $\rm D_{pp}$ is the momentum diffusion coefficient accounting for the re-acceleration process, $\rm \dot{p}$, $\rm \tau_f$, and $\rm\tau_r$ are the energy loss rate, the fragmentation and radioactive decaying time scales, respectively.
+where $ Q(\vec{r}, p, t)$ describes the distribution of sources, $\vec{V}_{c}$ represents the convection velocity, $ D_{xx}$ denotes the spatial diffusion coefficient, $D_{pp}$ is the momentum diffusion coefficient accounting for the re-acceleration process, $\dot{p}$, $\tau_f$, and $\tau_r$ are the energy loss rate, the fragmentation and radioactive decaying time scales, respectively.

-In order to constrain the movement of CRs, it is assumed that they are confined within a cylindrical region during their travel.
-The SDP model is employed to partition the diffusive zone into two symmetric regions with varying diffusion coefficients.
-More specifically, the CRs disperse more slowly in the inner zone surrounding the Galactic disk than in the outer zone.
-The coefficient $\rm D_{xx}$ is parameterized as,
+To delineate the confinement of CRs within a cylindrical region during their propagation, we adopt the SDP model, which partitions the diffusive zone into two symmetric regions characterized by different diffusion coefficients.
+Specifically, the inner zone surrounding the Galactic disk exhibits slower CR dispersion compared to the outer zone.
+The diffusion coefficient, denoted as $ D_{xx}$, is parameterized as follows: